kundanm881/my_utils/README.md

-# Kd Utils package
+# My Utils

-A package to make smooth and fast devlepment
+A My_Utils is make to help developers to fast and smooth coding experience with helping widget and method in flutter

-## Get Started
+# Get Started

 ```dart
 import 'package:kd_utils/kd_utils.dart';